 - The OS is not typical Android – they personalized it so it’s different.
 You can’t remove existing apps from your home screen (I just stuffed them into a folder) and you can’t place any widgets.
 You are also forced to have a weather widget on the home screen.
 The only way out of this is to download a separate launcher app.

-- Battery is not removable which means I can’t carry an extra battery with me just in case it depletes.
+- The battery is not removable which means I can’t carry an extra battery with me just in case it depletes.

-- The box did not come with two mentioned products (case + screen protector) which makes me think I may have been sent a refurbished phone instead of a brand new one.
+- The box did not come with two mentioned products (case + screen protector) which make me think I may have been sent a refurbished phone instead of a brand new one.

 - GPS is useless.
 It does not work.
 It relocates your position 5 times within 20 seconds, it’s always wrong by about 1-2 blocks, and it loses connection at least once every 4 minutes (sometimes every few seconds).
 Numerous reviews have mentioned the EXACT same problem with the Vivo IV so it’s not a flaw unique to my mobile, it’s standard on every Vivo IV.